ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    The default value of ``FLASK_ENV`` is ``production``.
 The allowed values for ``FLASK_DEBUG`` are ``1`` (enable) and ``0`` (disable).

+Just like Luigi, the Flask web server only needs to be started once.
 The web server prints startup information to the screen as it initializes.
 You can safely ignore any ``No section:`` warnings.
 When initialization completes you should see output similar to this:
 ::